“You need haters” is a pretty bold statement, yes? How much do you agree with this on a scale of 1-10, 1 being not at all?

 -Dr. Sheri Fluellen

-On a scale of 1-10, how much do you agree with this blog now?? or do you hate it?!?!
+On a scale of 1-10, how much do you agree with this blog now??
+Do you hate it?!?!
 I would love to get your feedback!